ddftwiki/ssg/resources/templates/md/pages/ch01/d4primer.md

 a single digit life total, often just 1 life.
 It's possible that another discard spell could be better, but Thoughtseize is just the best at what it does.
 The number of games I've lost because of it is negligible, and the number of games I've won because of it is considerable.
+(Editor - "The only life that matters, is the last" is a key lesson many people need to learn in magic).

-#### Why play Doomdsay over other Storm decks?
+#### Why play Doomsday over other Storm decks?

 The primary reason is because it's sweet.
 It's a fun deck that makes you feel smart.
 Potential benefits over other Storm lists include the flexibility provided by Burning Wish, resilience to discard due to real card advantage elements and access to Past in Flames, and its ability to often ignore graveyard hate.
-It also relies substantially less on Lion's Eye Diamond than decks with Infernal Tutor, which can be helpful at times.
+It also (now) relies substantially less on Lion's Eye Diamond than decks with Infernal Tutor, which can be helpful at times.
 But in practice it likely isn't as good as other Storm decks and if you have interest in the deck you should come to terms with this before proceeding.